Unibeautify/sparser/lexers/style.md

 }
 ```

-Code from the opening comment to the closing comment is parsed as a single token of types value *ignore* presv value *true*.
+Code from the opening comment to the closing comment is parsed as a single token of types value *ignore*.